-This module appears in:
+This module appears in the following module collections.

 Method of assessment

-The main course textbooks are: Russ Shafer-Landau, The Fundamentals of Ethics (2nd ed.), Oxford University Press, 2012, and Russ Shafer-Landau, The Ethical Life (2nd ed.), Oxford University Press, 2012.
+Russ Shafer-Landau, The Ethical Life (2nd ed.), Oxford University Press, 2012.

-(2) to enable students to understand the connections and differences between moral philosophy and other kinds of study, including moral anthropology;
+Understand the connections and differences between moral philosophy and other kinds of study, including moral anthropology;

-(3) to develop students' ability to analyse and critically appraise logical arguments;
+Analyse and critically appraise logical arguments;

-(6) have a grasp of what it is for a moral theory to be objective or, alternatively, subjective, and the various senses that can be given to these terms;
+Demonstrate a grasp of what it is for a moral theory to be objective or, alternatively, subjective, and the various senses that can be given to these terms;

-(7) understand something of how empirical and historical accounts of moral cultures and practices bear upon issues of truth and falsity in ethics.
+Understand something of how empirical and historical accounts of moral cultures and practices bear upon issues of truth and falsity in ethics.